 Point Campground – Deschutes National Forest – Deschutes, OR – Located next to Elk Lake, this campground has 9 sites and is $14 per night with a maximum site spur length of 26 feet.
 There is no water but there are restrooms as well as access to sailing, fishing, hiking, and horseback riding.
 There is a boat launch area within this campground.

-Fall River Campground – Deschutes National Forest – Bend, OR – This small campground is located next to Fall River and is just $12 per vehicle.
+Fall River Campground – Deschutes National Forest – Bend, OR – This small campground is located next to Fall River and is just $12 per vehicle (could be some free sites too).
 There are vault toilets but no potable water.
 It is an excellent place for a family outing or to drift on the river.
 The main draw here is the fact there is almost always an empty site, the price is low, and the woods help isolate your site.

 Sunset Campground – Winema National Forst – Klamath Falls, OR – This spacious campground is $17 per night.
 There is potable water available and 4 sets of flush toilets.
 The views of Mt.
 McLoughling are excellent especially at sunset so make sure to bring your camera.
 Amenities include boat ramp, tent camping, trailer camping, picnic tables, drinking water, toilets, and parking.